meandemo/ng2-demo/README.md

 6. open web page on http://localhost:8080, don't forget to activate the livereload button

-## Beware

-If you are using cygwin, you will have to open a powershell terminal for all the above steps.
-I ran into trouble with nodemon when launching from patty.

 # Features

 A live demo is available here: http://meandemo.github.io.